ess-aar/CIS-566-final-project/README.md

 <details>
   <summary><b>Assets</b></summary>
-  <p>In this milestone we added another feature for forests, which interfaces with the land feature only (much like the mountain feature).
+  <br><p>In this milestone we added another feature for forests, which interfaces with the land feature only (much like the mountain feature).
   <br>We also changed the colors we used for our textures to use colors that were as distinct from each other as possible, to avoid artifacts in the post-process rendering steps.
   <br>4 features - land(green), water(blue), mountains(red), forests(yellow)</p>
   <br><img src="/img/basic_assets_2.png">